allegory-software/many-machines/BASH.md

 # Arrays

 ```
-declare -a A   - create array
+local -a A     - create local array (declare -a for global)
 A=(a b c)      - create array and initialize
 A+=(a b c)     - append to array
 "${A[@]}"      - expand elements without word-splitting